brent-ivens-hg/school/google_ads_display_certification.md

 ### Smart Bidding Strategies

-> Smart Bidding offers tailored strategies to align with your marketing goals:
+> Smart Bidding offers tailored strategies to align with your marketing goals.

 | **Bidding Strategy**       | **Goal**                                                                 | **Optimization Focus**              | **When to Use**                                                                                                 |
 |-----------------------------|--------------------------------------------------------------------------|--------------------------------------|-----------------------------------------------------------------------------------------------------------------|